ferdinandbracho/transaction_summary/README.md

 ## **Details**
 FastApi project, currently with two endpoints:
-- **/import** - Dedicated to import valid csv file to analyze and summarize data, if user emails is provided then this endpoint triggers an email sender with the summarized data
+- **/import** - Endppoint dedicated to import valid csv file to analyze and summarize data, if user emails is provided then this endpoint triggers an email sender with the summarized data

     - This endpoint validate 1)if files is valid, 2)also if is a csv and 3)lastly if the column structure if the expected, in any of this case the error is indicated to the user
-    - When success create a database entry and response this to the user and send email with summary to indicated email (optional)
+    - When procss csv is success it create a database entry and response this data to the user, send email with summary to indicated email (optional)
+   ### **Resnpose Body **
    -  ``` json
         // Response and  log in database
         {
             "id": 1,